Cornell Note Taking System

 A Livescribe smartpen can be a helpful tool to a student with a disability or volunteer note taker assisting other students.
 The pen captures everything that is written and heard and bolsters the notetaking ability of the person using it.

-An app, that is available for both Andriod and Apple phones, which turns your phone into a portable scanner.
+Apps, that are available for Windows, Andriod, and Apple phones, which turns your phone into a portable scanner.
 Be sure the pages are well lit with no shadows and that you use high contrast with tight cropping.
 Register with your Dukes email account to get the app for free.

 JMU Library Scanner Locations